pmndrs/suspend-react/readme.md

 #### Typescript

-Correct types will be inferred.
+Correct types will be inferred automatically.

 # Recipes